agimus-project/happypose/README.md

 - `gpu`: required to get pytorch GPU from PyPI (don't use this for CPU or with conda)
 - `evaluation`: installs bop_toolkit
 - `multiview`: installs cosypose c++ extension
-- `pypi`: install pinocchio & opncv from PyPI (don't use this with conda)
+- `pypi`: install pinocchio & opencv from PyPI (don't use this with conda)

 ## Create data directory